 Family separation allowance, or FSA

-- FSA is paid when your family members can’t live with you at your permanent duty station – most commonly when transportation isn’t authorized, housing is unavailable, you’re aboard a ship, or your family can’t move because of a medical condition.
+- Family Separation Allowance is paid when your family members can’t live with you at your permanent duty station – most commonly when transportation isn’t authorized, housing is unavailable, you’re aboard a ship, or your family can’t move because of a medical condition.

 - This allowance is paid as a flat, monthly rate.

-Check with your installation housing office or the Defense Finance and Accounting Service for more FSA details.
+Check with your installation housing office for more FSA details.

 Dislocation allowance or DLA